RyanD420/ENEL300-Boebot/README.md

 7. Repeat step 6 for the three LED's and Transistors

 #### Note about resistances
-The three IR LED's required resistances from left, middle, and right respectively of: 6.8k Ohms, 22k Ohms, and 1.5k Ohms.
-The main purpose of these resistors is to limit the range of each sensor and from our findings and code this was the best combination.
+The three IR LED's required various resistances based on the use of each sensor.
+The higher the resistance the lower the current and therefor the lower the range, whereas the lower the resistance the higher the current and range.
+From our findings the resistors we found best suited our needs are 6.8k Ohms (Left), 22k Ohms (Middle), and 1.5k Ohms (Right).

 #### Note about wiring LED's
 -   The V1 step function voltage is representative of the digital IO pins